ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 #### 4.1.4 PRID Generator

-Upon receiving a request to generate PRID with input parameters, the system generates PRID as per default PRID generation logic
+Upon receiving a request to generate PRID with input parameters, the system generates PRID as per default PRID generation logic.

 Refer below for the process:
 1. PRID generated should contain number of digits as configured by the ADMIN